 Bacon was fascinated with Diego Velazquez’s image, and yet he had not seen the image in person when he did this painting; he worked only from photographs of the original with the Doria Pamphilj family in Rome.
 The image he created emits the violence and uncertainty that Bacon carried through his life – having been English, but growing up in an Ireland he was not welcome in, and then in a Germany awakening to the era of Hitler.
 Later, the brutal deaths of his lovers would only reinforce this aura of pain and suffering.

-An iconic image of post-war art, this particular version has been in the same private collection since 1975 and has not been seen in public since.
+An iconic image of post-war art, Francis Bacon’s anguished Pope Innocent X has been in the same private collection since 1975 and has not been seen in public since.
 So when blue chip artist meets iconic image meets fresh to the market?
 Well, we’ll just have to wait and see what happens on November 13.
 I’m confident it will find a deserving home!

 image credit: Sotheby’s.
 Lot 26.
 Francis Bacon, Untitled (Pope), circa 1954.
 Estimate: US$18,000,000 – 25,000,000.
 The painting is to be offered in the Contemporary Evening Sale in New York on 13 November 2012.
 It will be on view to the general public at Sotheby’s NY from 9 – 13 November 2012.